 The world needs Christ.
 We need Christ’s mercy, His grace, and, most of all, His love.
 But in order to receive Him, we first must know Him.
 We must know who He is and why He came.
 We must learn what He requires of us and what He offers.
 We must know Truth.

 The job of the catechist is to share the knowledge of Christ—the truth of Christ—so that people can fall in love with Him and be transformed by Him.
 In this day and age when even the existence of absolute truth is routinely denied, the need for strong, compassionate, and well-trained teachers of the truth is greater than ever before.

 The Catechetics Program at Franciscan University is the largest in the country, and one of the finest in the world.
-Our graduates are prepared to “cast out into the deep” and bring the light of Christ to a darkening world.
+Our graduates are prepared to “cast out into the deep” and bring the light of Christ to all the ends of the earth.

 But perhaps the most important tool for a catechist is the witness of his or her own life.
-Saint Francis said, “Preach the Gospel at all times and when necessary use words.”
-With multiple daily Mass times, perpetual Eucharistic adoration, a strong Catholic culture on campus, and professors who themselves live the Catholic life, our students have ample opportunity to deepen their relationship with the Lord so they might teach what they love and love what they teach.
+As Pope Saint Paul VI wrote, in his landmark encyclical Evangelization in the Modern World, “Modern man listens more willingly to witnesses than to teachers, and if he does listen to teachers, it is because they are witnesses.”
+With multiple daily Mass times, perpetual eucharistic adoration, a strong Catholic culture on campus, and professors who themselves live the Catholic life, our students are constantly invited to renew and deepen their relationship with the Lord so they might teach what they love and love what they teach.